sebvey/python-fp/README.md

 # HOW TO USE
 xfp is plublished on PyPI, easy to install with your package manager.

+# HOW TO RUN THE DEMOS
+Some demos are provided in the `demo` folder.
+Each one is in a separate subfolder.

+For simplicity :
+- main code is in the `main.py` file
+- eventual modules are in the same folder and used in `main.py` with relative imports

+**To run the demos (here the xlist one):**
+- make sure xfp is installed on your python environment (eg `pip install xfp`)
+- from the demo folder of the repo :`python -m xiter.main`

 # HOW TO CONTRIBUTE

 ## Setup